ClubGRANTS is a community development funding program sponsored by our local clubs, but administered by Council.

-For more information about ClubGRANTS please go to Clubs NSW
+For more information about ClubGRANTS please go to the Clubs NSW website

-For information regarding ClubGRANTS Category 2 funding, please contact the North Sydney Leagues Club (Norths) directly.
+For information regarding ClubGRANTS Category 2 funding, please contact Norths.

-Please note that if your organisation has received previous funding from North Sydney ClubGRANTS you are required to forward your report to Norths.
+If your organisation received previous funding from North Sydney ClubGRANTS you are required to forward your report to Norths.

 2019 Successful Projects receiving Funding